web-based/iosvaldo/README.md

 ## Here is what i'm currerntly working on! :diamonds: :clubs: :hearts: :spades:

 - :rocket: I’m currently working on ...
-Expanding my Career as a Software Engineer.
+Building my own Linkedin Application.
 - :books: I’m currently learning ...
 Cloud Development
 - :busts_in_silhouette: I’m looking to collaborate on ...
 Web or Mobile Applications.
 - :mag: I’m looking for developers in ...
 Blockchain.